OrrinGradwell/rf-automation/README.md

-# rf-automation
-This is a test repo where I want to introduce robotframework automation using playwright and github actions
+This is just a play-zone for myself.